Frank McCormick (American football)

-Frank G. McCormick (November 5, 1894 – March 24, 1976) was the first South Dakotan to play professional football.
-He played from 1920 until 1921, with the Akron Pros and the Cincinnati Celts of the American Professional Football Association (the league changed the name to the National Football League in 1922).
+Frank G. McCormick (November 5, 1894 – March 24, 1976) was an American football player and coach.
+He was the first South Dakotan to play professional football.
+He played from 1920 to 1921 with the Akron Pros and the Cincinnati Celts of the American Professional Football Association (AFCA)—the league changed its name to the National Football League (NFL) in 1922.
 Originally a guard, Frank was made a wingback by the Pros.
 He won an AFPA championship with Akron in 1920.

 Before playing professional football, McCormick played college football at the University of South Dakota.
 He played with the Coyotes from 1912 until 1916.
+He also played basketball and baseball while at South Dakota.
 In 1973, McCormick was inducted into the Coyote Sports Hall of Fame.

-He was also 1 of 995 NFL personnel who served in the United States Armed Forces during World War II.
+McCormick served as the head football coach at Columbus College in Chamberlain, South Dakota from 1922 to 1924.
+In 1930, he was hired as the backfield coach at the University of Minnesota.
+At Minnesota, he was also head coach of the Minnesota Golden Gophers baseball team from 1931 to 1941 and the school's athletic director for two stints, from 1932 to 1941 and 1945 to 1950.
+In 2014, McCormick was inducted into the University of Minnesota "M" Club Hall of Fame.
+He is also a member of the American Baseball Coaches Association Hall of Fame.